gremau/gremau.github.io/markdown/index.markdown

 \

-This site is owned and operated by Greg Maurer, an ecologist and "Data Scientist" at New Mexico State University.
+This site is owned and operated by Greg Maurer, an ecologist and data scientist at New Mexico State University.
 I also teach Biology courses at Central New Mexico Community College in Albuquerque, NM.
 The information and opinions expressed here are subject to my uncertainty, errors, and distortions.

 See my __CV__ ([web](https://greg.pronghorns.net/cv_gmaurer.html), [pdf](https://greg.pronghorns.net/publicfiles/cv_gmaurer.pdf)) for complete experience and credentials.
 Email me at <greg@pronghorns.net>.